Sound Over Boilerplate

 Domenico Cipriani

-With an M.A. in Linguistics from the University of Padova, he combines academic research with music technology.
-Since discovering Symbolic Sound Kyma in 2016, he has become an expert in Open Sound Control protocols and presented interactive network performances at festivals including >>Sonic Experiments<< at ZKM.
+Holding an M.A. in Linguistics from the University of Padova, Domenico bridges research and music technology.
+Since discovering Symbolic Sound Kyma in 2016, he has specialized in Open Sound Control protocols and presented an interactive network performances at the >>Sonic Experiments<< festival at ZKM.